lawrensiya/Castform/README.md

 ![4](https://user-images.githubusercontent.com/63195930/81068181-844c5600-8f12-11ea-880a-afeb5724c61d.jpg)

-***EXPLANATION OF THE FLOWCHART***
+***FLOWCHART DESCRIPTION***

-*Firstly, we have a dataset which is then loaded by the program, wherein after loading the dataset it is also cleaned to avoid miscalculations, then we feature the selection and classify it, then this is when we start predicting the weather wherein the final product of the program is the generation of the weather result.*
+Firstly, we have a dataset which is then loaded by the program, wherein after loading the dataset it is also cleaned to avoid miscalculations, then we feature the selection and classify it, then this is when we start predicting the weather wherein the final product of the program is the generation of the weather result.

 ## ***FLOW DIAGRAM 2***
 ![3](https://user-images.githubusercontent.com/63195930/81067103-bc529980-8f10-11ea-8883-de05eec6ac5f.jpg)

-***EXPLANATION OF THE 2ND FLOWCHART***
+***FLOWCHART EXPLANATION***

 *The program consist of a user and an admin where the admin has special privileges in the program.*

 ## RUNNING THE PROGRAM

-***Before we run the program there are some programs and packages that we need to download and they are listed below:***
+***Before running the program, there are specific softwares that must be downloaded:***

 **Software Requirements**
 - Anaconda Navigator